 To summate, Dotson doesn’t always play to his capacity regarding short-range explosiveness, and he can indulge his traits more as a route runner.
 To that end, Dotson sometimes rounds his breaks and drifts into the middle of the field.
 He has the awareness to find open zones, but he’ll need to seek displacement at the NFL level more consistently.

-Among other things, Dotson doesn’t have exceptional contact balance after the catch with his slight frame.
+Among other things, Dotson doesn’t have much contact balance after the catch with his slight frame.
 He’s also extremely inconsistent at sustaining blocks in the running game, although that’s more of a secondary trait for receivers.
+Moreover, his hand technique isn’t quite elite.
+While his hands are exceptional, he sometimes resorts to body catches and bobbles passes on occasion.

 Dotson’s 2022 NFL Draft scouting report overview